 MAX = A number you pick that is the max you’ll invest before you close a deal

-Investor #2 now knows her numbers really well and can see that based on those average numbers, they shouldn’t expect any deals until at a bare minimum $1,200 has been invested in a well ran PPC campaign.
+Investor #2 knows her numbers well and can see that based on those average numbers, they shouldn’t expect any deals until, at a bare minimum, $1,200 has been invested in a well ran PPC campaign.

-But, she also knows that in the real world things don’t always work out like we hope they do in our calculations… so she sets a “max” that she’d invest in that marketing channel in order to close a $15k deal (her average) before she’ll seriously think about shifting focus to something else or stopping the money investment into that marketing channel.
+But, she also knows that in the real world, things don’t always work out like we hope they do in our calculations… so she sets a “max” that she’d invest in that marketing channel to close a $15k deal (her average) before she seriously thinks about shifting focus to something else or stopping the money invested into that marketing channel.

-Investor #2 launches her PPC campaign and it doesn’t go as well as she thought… she blew past the $1,200 mark without a deal… but she followed her numbers and kept investing and at $2,500 in… she closed a deal that brought in $17k gross.
+Investor #2 launched her PPC campaign, and it doesn’t go as well as she thought… she blew past the $1,200 mark without a deal… but she followed her numbers and kept investing, and at $2,500 in… she closed a deal that brought in $17k gross.

-Now she has more fire power to invest into this marketing channel and work on improving those numbers even more.
+Now she has more firepower to invest in this marketing channel and work on improving those numbers even more.

-Investor #1 followed emotion and started with their “budget”… Investor #2 followed the numbers and started with knowing her numbers then setting the budget that’ll lead her to success.
+Investor #1 followed emotion and started with their “budget”… Investor #2 followed the numbers and started with knowing her numbers then set the budget that’ll lead her to success.